Apollo AI Assistant: Find, Score, Engage

 D-tier: park

 Weak fit or bad timing.
-Suppress from rep work unless a meaningful new signal appears.
+Suppress from active work unless a meaningful new signal appears.

 Score output